zcmcxm/ToDo-List-JavaScript-/README.md

 > - check things that are done
 > - uncheck things
 > - delete things to do
+> - sort things to do by name
-> - temporarily store data into localStorage
+> - store data into localStorage

 The Todo-List can be found [here](https://zcmcxm.github.io/zc.langelaw/toDoList/).